Do you find yourself wondering:

 LACK OF INFORMATION ABOUT CAREER SERVICES AVAILABLE AT RVCC

 - Career counseling and workshops/events available through the Career Services office?

-- DISCOVER computerized career program, and Career Services website?
+- FOCUS computerized career program, and Career Services website?

 - Additional services at Career Services, such as help with finding an internship or searching for a job?